Summary of the safety profile:

 Not known: Hypouricemia.

 Common: Paraesthesia, headache, dizziness, peripheral neuropathy.

 Common: Mild increase in blood pressure.

 Rare: Severe increase in blood pressure.

-Respiratory, thoracic and mediastinal disorders: Rare: interstitial lung disease (including interstitial pneumonitis), which may be fatal.
+Rare: Interstitial lung disease (including interstitial pneumonitis), which may be fatal.

 Uncommon: Taste disturbances.